Summary

 Service and maintenance | Cost | Score |

-The running costs for the Renault Arkana are excellent, according to data exclusively provided by our commercial partner Clear Vehicle Data.
+The running costs for the Renault Arkana are generally very good, according to data exclusively provided by our commercial partner Clear Vehicle Data.

 The fuel economy of the now-discontinued petrol mild-hybrid model is rather average when compared to the rest of the market, while the hybrid is markedly more efficient.
 Insurance costs are low, as are service and maintenance costs over five years of ownership.